 Dr. Ingrid Gilgenmann

-Porcelain, faience, furniture, design
+Porcelain, faience, glass, furniture, bronze, design

 Our regular decorative arts auctions take place twice a year in spring and autumn in Cologne.
 In addition to this, every spring we also organise our traditional Prussian Sale in Berlin.
 All of the decorative arts items coming up for sale in these auctions, which include fine silver, porcelain, and important antiques, are presented prior to the sales in exclusive auction catalogues.